Coordinates: Goodrich-Loomis Conservation Area, Trent Hills, Ontario Timeline: 2022 - 2025

 Project Overview:

-Over several seasons, the team at EcoStrategyPEC worked with Lower Trent Conservation to perform an extensive restoration effort at one of Ontario’s last vestiges of the native and endangered Tallgrass Prairie Savanna.
+Over several seasons, the team at EcoStrategyPEC worked with Lower Trent Conservation to perform an extensive restoration effort at one of Ontario’s last vestiges of the native and endangered Tallgrass Prairie Savanna, and oak woodland.

 Description and Goals: